jakewpope/DeepRLFlappyBird/README.md

 # Testing Neural Network Architectures for FlappyBird

+This work implements different variations of convolutional neural networks to learn to play the game Flappy Bird.
+The architectures tested in this work are based on previous works deep reinforcement learning and other machine learning projects.
+These studies showed a convolutional neural network based on the image classification architecture AlexNet is effective at learning the game Flappy Bird with deep Q-learning.

 This project is based on the tutorial found at https://www.toptal.com/deep-learning/pytorch-reinforcement-learning-tutorial and the corresponding code at https://github.com/nevenp/dqn_flappy_bird